 - For PhDs, the scholarship will be granted for a maximum duration of 3 years.
 However, at the end of each academic year, in order to get the renewal of his/her grant, the recipient will have to justify the progress of their research work.

-- In case of a PhD under co-supervision/cotutelle, periods of stay in France should be specified.
+- In case of a PhD under co-supervision/cotutelle, periods of stay in France should be specified in a timeline.
 The scholarship will only be granted for the periods spent in France.

-- For PhD and Master Degrees, if the curriculum requires course work which will take place outside France, then applicant must specify all the details and his/her intentions, in the application process.
+- For PhD and Master Degrees, if the curriculum requires course work which will take place outside of France, then applicants must specify all the details and his/her intentions, during the application process.

 A full scholarship by the Embassy of France.
 It includes:

-- The status of scholarship-holder of the French Government which includes social security, priority for accessing student housing, visa fee exemption and assistance offered by Campus France Paris.
+- The status of a France Excellence scholarship holder which includes social security, priority for accessing student housing, visa fee exemption and assistance offered by Campus France Paris.

 - A return flight ticket to France.

-- A monthly allowance (approximately 700 euros for master students and 1400 euros for PhD students).
+- A monthly allowance (approximately 850 euros for Master students and 1400 euros for PhD students).

-- An additional individualized accommodation aid (approximately 150 euros/month) can be obtained from the French Government.
+- An additional individualized accommodation aid (approximately 150 euros/month) can be obtained from the French Government via the CAF.

 In the second scheme of a cost sharing scholarship, the monthly allowance will be provided fully or partially by a partner (a partner among the Advisory Board, a company, a higher education institution or any other funding agency).
 All the other benefits of a full scholarship will still be provided by the Embassy of France.
 This scheme can be proposed by the candidate during the application process or by the Advisory Board for some of the laureates.
 In this last case, preselected applicants must comply with the instructions by the French Embassy in order to secure the co-funding.